Everyste/Everyste.github.io/README.md

-just a website i made
+just a website i made, sort of as a hub for projects and whatnot